1157 Hama earthquake

-The 1157 Hama earthquake occurred on 12 August after a year of foreshocks.
-Its name was taken from the city of Hama, in west-central Syria (then under the Seljuk rule), where the most casualties were sustained.
+After a year of foreshocks, an earthquake occurred on 12 August 1157 near the city of Hama, in west-central Syria (then under the Seljuk rule), where the most casualties were sustained.
 In eastern Syria, near the Euphrates, the quake destroyed the predecessor of the citadel al-Rahba, subsequently rebuilt on the same strategic site.
 The earthquake also affected Christian monasteries and churches in the vicinity of Jerusalem.